DimitarUzunov/ruby-fmi-course/README.md

 # ruby-fmi-course
-Exercises for the Ruby course in FMI, Sofia University, 2015/2016
+Exercises from the Ruby programming course in FMI, Sofia University, 2015/2016